hhaji/Deep-Learning/README.md

 7. ### <a name="SMRARN"></a>Sequence Modeling: Recurrent and Recursive Networks
 * Slide: [Sequence Modeling](https://www.deeplearningbook.org/slides/10_rnn.pdf)  by Ian Goodfellow  <br>
 A presentation summarizing Chapter 10, based directly on the textbook itself.
 * [Video](https://www.youtube.com/watch?v=ZVN14xYm7JA&feature=youtu.be) of lecture / discussion.
-This video covers a presentation by Ian and a group discussion of Chapter 10 at a reading group in San Francisco organized by Alena Kruchkova.
+This video covers a presentation by Ian Goodfellow and a group discussion of Chapter 10 at a reading group in San Francisco organized by Alena Kruchkova.
 * [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) by Christopher Olah
 ```
 Extra Resources: